MYSTERY SCIENCE THEATER 3000

 • Pearl again calls Crow Art.

-• Pearl makes several references to wishing she’d had a girl, topped with the announcement that Dr. F’s two middle names are “Deborah Susan.”
+• Pearl makes several references to wishing Clayton had been a girl, topped with the announcement that Dr. F’s two middle names are “Deborah Susan.”

-• “Line em up against the wall and pop goes the weasel,” is from “Duck Soup.”
+• The little song “Line em up against the wall and pop goes the weasel,” is from “Duck Soup.”

 • During the riffing they do a parody of Eddie Bauer — “comes in loden, pant and twerp” — that they would expand on in a later episode.